betodealmeida/nefelibata/README.rst

 Additionally, once the post is published a ``date`` header will be added.
 If the post is announced to Twitter/Mastodon/etc. a corresponding header (eg, ``mastodon-url``) will also be added.

 If you want to announce your post to a custom social network you can either override the default announcers by using the ``announce-on`` header, or add an extra announcer by using the ``announce-on-extra`` header.
+Similarly, if you want to skip a default announcer you can use the ``announce-on-skip`` header.

 Building the weblog
 -------------------